dw943893/baseball_predictor/README.md

 In other words, as a team's number of runs, hits, walks, or homeruns increase, so does their number of wins.
 The category that is most negatively correlated with winning (-0.40 and below) is Earned Run Average (ERA), which means as a team's ERA increases, their number of wins decreases.
 This makes sense since ERA is the average number of runs a team gives up to the opponent.

-Intuitively, it makes sense to conclude that the higher the number of players on a team who are better than average in these categories, the more wins that team will experience.
+Intuitively, it makes sense to conclude that the greater the number of players on a team who are better than average in these categories, the more wins that team will experience.
 Looking at the 2021 season, this generally plays out.
 There is a moderately positive relationship between the number of team wins and the number of above average players on the team.

 But this is not always true in every case.
 Notice the Giants and the Orioles had the same number of above average players in the 2021 season, however, the Giants won over 100 games while the Orioles won 52 games, a wide variation in results.